Curriculum

 what equipment will my child need?

-We recommend that all students, on top of their standard school equipment, have a good set of colouring pencils, a pair of thick and thin drawing pens, an A3 sketchbook, and the means to transport it.
-As a department, we provide students with theory note books and key materials in order to complete their year 10 project work.
+We recommend that all pupils, on top of their standard school equipment, have a good set of colouring pencils, a pair of thick and thin drawing pens, an A3 sketchbook, and the means to transport it.
+As a department, we provide pupils with theory note books and key materials in order to complete their year 10 project work.
 Whilst in lessons, your child will also have access to a wide range of industry standard software and equipment and machinery that will be used throughout their time in Design & Technology.

 how much practical is involved?